bikraj2/Blog_App/readme.md

 A full-stack blog application with **FastAPI** (Python) as the backend, **PostgreSQL** as the database, and **SvelteKit 5** as the frontend.
 The project is containerized using **Docker** and managed with **Docker Compose**.

+### Note: You can choose to use nginx as reverse proxy for serving the website and app over https but most browser will completely ingore the self-signed certificates.
 ---

 ## **Prerequisites**